oa-rl/AppDocumentation/Notes.md

 ```js
 Object.values(object);
 ```
-:bulb: Inside a function there is a variable called arguments, it variable contains all parameters have
+:bulb: Inside a function there is a variable called arguments, it variable contains all parameters have sent inside the function
 ```js
 function test(){
 	console.log(arguments);